We liked the resources that Onix had for deployment and training.

 “We liked the resources that Onix had for deployment and training,” said Mr. Emrick.
 “We didn’t move quickly; we moved one region at a time, and we’ve never looked back.
 Switching to Google was a big deal.
 We had overhead costs and issues (around legacy systems), and time spent in setup and support.
 But Google just made it easy and those problems went away.”

 Emrick said the migration was a smooth transition, aided by Onix’s webinar training and regional training.
-He said the move to G Suite was an inevitable one for Garland.
+He said the move to Google Workspace was an inevitable one for Garland.

 “We saw the writing on the wall.
 We were using outdated technology, and it wasn't an efficient way to do things.
 It was hard to administer and included more overhead," he noted.
-"Also, moving newly acquired companies backwards from Exchange definitely did not make sense.
-We like to gradually bring acquired companies into the G Suite fold, so to speak."
+"Also, moving newly acquired companies backward from Exchange definitely did not make sense.
+We like to gradually bring acquired companies into the Google Workspace fold, so to speak."

-Since the companies that Garland acquires generally do not have an IT person on staff, it’s up to Emrick’s team, along with consultants like Onix, to move the new employees to G Suite.
+Since the companies that Garland acquires generally do not have an IT person on staff, it’s up to Emrick’s team, along with consultants like Onix, to move the new employees to Google Workspace.

 Mr. Emrick celebrated the benefits, saying, “Can you believe that I used to train employees how to efficiently send email attachments because files were so large?
 Now we just send an email asking them to look at the Drive folder."